DaanDeMeyer/reproc/README.md

 closed.
 Of course, this only happens if the application manually lowers the resource limit.

+#### Windows

-On Windows the same race condition occurs.
-The `CreatePipe` function receives a flag as part of its arguments that specifies if the returned handles can be inherited by child processes or not.
+On Windows the `CreatePipe` function receives a flag as part of its arguments that specifies if the returned handles can be inherited by child processes or not.
 The `CreateProcess` function also takes a flag indicating whether it should inherit handles or not.
 Inheritance for endpoints of a single pipe can be configured after the `CreatePipe` call using the function `SetHandleInformation`.
-The race condition occurs after calling `CreatePipe` (allowing inheritance) but before calling `SetHandleInformation` in one thread and calling `CreateProcess` (configured to inherit pipes) in another thread.
-This would unintentionally leak handles into a child process.
+A race condition occurs after calling `CreatePipe` (allowing inheritance) but before calling `SetHandleInformation` in one thread and calling `CreateProcess` (configured to inherit pipes) in another thread.
+In this scenario handles are unintentionally leaked into a child process.
 We try to mitigate this in two ways:

 - We call `SetHandleInformation` after `CreatePipe` for the handles that should